sciensa/node-red-contrib-amqp2/readme.md

 Node-RED amqp2 input and output nodes
 ====================================

-The difference between the node-red-contrib-amqp2 and the original work (node-red-contrib-amqp2 - by abreits) is that we had to pass the topology in the msg.
+The difference between the node-red-contrib-amqp2 and the original work (node-red-contrib-amqp - by abreits) is that we had to pass the topology in the msg (not fixed), and in the amqp2 input, we received dynamically the name of the queue or exchange that will be read.
 The node-red-contrib-amqp2 still needs more adjustments, because in amqp2 output it is still necessary to pass the name of a queue, otherwise a default queue is created.

-`node-red-contrib-amqp2` is a [Node-RED](http://nodered.org/docs/creating-nodes/packaging.html) package that connects directly to an amqp2 server (e.g. [RabbitMQ](https://www.rabbitmq.com/)).
-It contains an input, an output and a configuration node to connect to amqp2 exchanges or queues for Node-RED.
+`node-red-contrib-amqp2` is a [Node-RED](http://nodered.org/docs/creating-nodes/packaging.html) package that connects directly to an amqp server (e.g. [RabbitMQ](https://www.rabbitmq.com/)).
+It contains an input, an output and a configuration node to connect to amqp exchanges or queues for Node-RED.

 ## Installation     <a name="installation"></a>